Bylaws of the Savoy Swing Club

 Revision: Bylaws revised to remove "Savoy-Style" from the Club Mission.
 Revision approved March 31, 2004.

 Revision: Bylaws revised to change board terms from one year to two years under article VI item one.
 Revision approved March 6, 2008.

 Revision: Bylaws revised to change mission under article III from:

 “The mission of the Savoy Swing Club is to preserve and promote the enjoyment and cultural heritage of Lindy Hop and related dances.
 To this end, the club offers instruction, gives performances, and sponsors a variety of activities such as workshops, dances and social events to people of all ages.

-No part of the net earnings of this corporation shall inure to the benefit of any private member or individual, and this corporation is not organized for profit or organized to engage in any activity ordinarily carried on for profit.
-No substantial part of the activities of this corporation shall be the carrying on of propaganda, or otherwise attempting to influence legislation, or intervening in a political campaign on behalf of any candidate for public office,”
+No part of the net earnings of this Organization shall inure to the benefit of any private member or individual, and this Organization is not organized for profit or organized to engage in any activity ordinarily carried on for profit.
+No substantial part of the activities of this Organization shall be the carrying on of propaganda, or otherwise attempting to influence legislation, or intervening in a political campaign on behalf of any candidate for public office,”